Asifekhlaque/Learn_cpp/README.md

 # Learn_c++

 # what is c++?
   High level General purpose programin language
+  It was developed by # Bjarne strustrup